nadinne94/nadinne94/README.md

 ## _I'm Nadinne Cavalcante and I'm in love with data ❤️_

 ### About me
+- She/Her
 - Brazilian
-- Civil engineer
+- Data analyst
 - Rising reader
 - Half marathon runner
 - Data and statistics enthusiast
 - Passionate about Brazilian music
+- Bachelor's degree in Civil Engineering
-- Always listening to random podcasts:<br> politics, science, society, entertainment, you name it.
+- Always listening to random podcasts: politics, science, society, entertainment, you name it.

 ## Linguagens